bigomics/omicsplayground-doc/modules/mod0_home.rst

 description as well as the total number of samples, genes, corresponding phenotypes and the collection date.

+Users can select a dataset in the table and then click on the "Load dataset" button at the bottom left to load a dataset into the platform.
+On the right hand side a signature t-SNE plot is displayed .
+Each dot corresponds to a specific comparison.
+Signatures/datasets that are clustered closer together, are more similar.

 .. figure:: figures_v3/Home.png
     :align: center
     :width: 100%

-Users can select a dataset in the table.
-The ``Dataset info`` shows the information of the dataset of interest and users can load the data by clicking the ``Load`` button.
+The ``Dataset info`` shows
+the information of the dataset of interest and users can load the data by clicking the ``Load`` button.
 There are three additional icons to dwonload pgx files, download csv files and delete an entry.